-These are words that Mike and Anne Dashe lived by in 1996 when they decided to get married and start a winery together.
-The two met, married, and produced the first vintage of Dashe Cellars wine the same year.
+Mike and Anne Dashe made their first vintage of Zinfandel together in 1996.
+The two met, married, and started Dashe Cellars the same year.
 Since that time, Mike and Anne have been committed to creating wines using traditional and “natural” winemaking techniques from fruit that captures the unique character of vineyards throughout Northern California.

 Their journeys began on separate continents, crisscrossing through Bordeaux, New Zealand, Napa, a short stint through Southeast Asia, and finally the San Francisco Bay Area.